2013 Update of Wyoming and Colorado Coal Industries, Geology, and Coal Resources

 What Can I Do to Help the Colorado Geological Survey?

-Vince Matthews is a former State Geologist and Director of the Colorado Geological Survey.
+Biography of Vince Matthews: Vince is a former State Geologist and Director of the Colorado Geological Survey.
 Vince re-ceived Bachelors and Masters degrees in Geology from the University of Georgia and a Ph.D. from the University of California, Santa Cruz.
 He held tenured positions at two universities and has taught geology at the University of California, University of Northern Colorado, Arizona State University, the Frank Lloyd Wright School of Architecture, and the University of Texas of the Permian Basin.

 As an executive in the natural resources industry for Amoco, Lear, Union Pacific, and Penn Virginia, Matthews explored for oil & gas in virtually every basin in the U.S., including Alaska and the Gulf of Mexico.
 Vince is the author of more than 70 technical articles and abstracts and was senior editor of the multiple, award-winning publication, Messages in Stone: Colorado’s Colorful Geology and the map, A Tourist Guide to Colorado Geology.